 Accordingly, the Plaintiffs' position that the NVRA preemptively and categorically immunizes the Federal Form from the inclusion of a documentary proof of citizenship facet-regardless of who makes the policy determination or the reasons for doing so-dissipates under the collective weight of the NVRA's plain text, the Supreme Court's explication of it in ICTA, and circuit court precedents.
-At the very least, this Court should defer any adjudication of whether a new proof of citizenship element in the Federal Form complies with Section 9(b) until such time as the EAC (acting pursuant to the Executive Order or otherwise) actually reifies the concept into a final agency action.
+At the very least, this Court should defer any adjudication of whether a new proof of citizenship element in the Federal Form complies with Section 9(b) until such time as the EAC (acting pursuant to the Executive Order or otherwise) actually adopts the concept in a final agency action.
+Two other federal courts evaluating the Executive Order already have declined to endorse the same misguided construction of the NVRA that the Plaintiffs advance here.